 Most drug offenses can be classified into the following three categories: simple possession, sale, and possession for sale.

-Simple possession is the possession of a useable amount of a controlled substance for personal use.
+Simple possession is the possession of a usable amount of a controlled substance for personal use.

 Some common controlled substances are: